 Dr. Schugar’s research interests include informational reading materials, content area literacy, comprehension, and large-scale reading assessments.

-Carol Smith earned a BA in English and secondary education from Rowan University, and completed her masters and doctoral studies at Widener University.
+Carol A. Smith earned a BA in English and Secondary Education from Rowan University, and completed her masters and doctoral studies at Widener University.
 She taught English and Language Arts for 13 years at the middle and high school levels, also serving as a reading specialist and literacy coach.
-Dr. Smith’s research and publications explore the teaching and learning of digital literacies, global learning via information communication technologies, and digital literacy amongst learners with special language-learning needs.
+Dr. Smith’s research and publications explore teacher preparation and professional development in the realm of digital literacies.

 Tina Selvaggi earned her B.A. in English and her reading specialist certification and M.S. in education from St. Joseph’s University.
 She earned her Ed.D. from Widener University's Reading Leadership program.
 Dr. Selvaggi began her career in higher education as an adjunct instructor of Literacy at West Chester University.
 Prior to joining West Chester University, Dr. Selvaggi taught elementary school, gifted education, served as an Instructional Support Teacher, a Reading Specialist and, most recently, a staff developer in Pennsylvania public schools.
 Her research interests include: professional development/coaching, teacher candidate preparation, and use of technology to enhance instruction.

 Courses Typically Taught: Foundations in Reading, Reading Instruction and Practicum, Assessment and Instructional Interventions in Reading and Language Arts, Reading in the Content Areas, Literacy Practicum and Seminar II